GLEF School Projects

 In April 2012, non-profit Golden Leaf Education Foundation (GLEF) announced that its Board of Directors chose to focus on rebuilding three separate elementary schools in Cambodia, each impacted from the Khmer Rouge regime.
-All three schools are in dire condition and unsafe for use.
-In February 2013, thanks to GLEF’s supporters and donors, construction began on one of the three schools, Koh Broteal School.
-Funding is still needed for the other two schools, Soeur Village School and Svay Klaing School.
-Please donate today — we thank you for your support!
+All three schools were in dire condition and unsafe for use.
+By 2018, all three schools have been completed, thanks to GLEF’s supporters and donors.
+For on-going support for these schools, donate today — we thank you for your support!

 The following summaries tells of each of GLEF’s school building projects: